enino84/data-analyst-challenge/README.md

 CMD ["/app/files/jobs.sh"]
 ```

 As can be seen, the script file `jobs.sh` will take care of all the processes to be executed.
+I employ the Postgres client `psql` to remotely execute commands on the `numble` database.
 This file looks like:
 ```bash
 #!/bin/sh -x